sourcegraph/sourcegraph-public-snapshot/client/browser-ext/README.md

 ├── app <-- [React](https://facebook.github.io/react/) + [Redux](http://redux.js.org/) application
 │	└── actions <-- methods to fetch from sourcegraph API & change state
 │	└── analytics <-- user event logger
-│	└── components <-- "receive" state from reducers as and re-render whenever a property it subscribes to │						are updated
-│	└── constants <-- the names given to actions
+│	└── components <-- receive state from reducers as and re-render whenever a property it subscribes to is updated │	└── constants <-- the names given to actions
-│	└── reducers <-- "holder" of current state: functions change current state when actions are dispatched │	└── store  <-- "persistence" of current state: browser local storage automatically syncs reducer state;
+│	└── reducers <-- "holder" of current state: functions change current state when actions are dispatched │	└── store  <-- "persistence of current state
-│					extries can be given TTL, though currently this a bit of boilerplate │	└── utils  <-- logic to apply annotations to a blob, misc. utility helpers ├── chrome
+│	└── utils  <-- logic to apply annotations to a blob, misc. utility helpers ├── chrome
 │	└── assets <-- an icon for the Chrome/Firefox store